 While a benzodiazepine use disorder is a challenging type of chemical dependence to overcome, it is possible to regain sobriety when the proper treatment modalities are put in place.
 By choosing to engage in a program of care that is designed to address the perils of benzodiazepine addiction, a person can once again reclaim his or her health and wellbeing, no longer bound by the perils of addiction.

 Types of benzo addiction treatment offered at Crestwyn Behavioral Health Hospital in Memphis, Tennessee

-Overlooking a quiet cove in Germantown, a suburb of Memphis, Tennessee, Crestwyn Behavioral Health is a state-of-the-art hospital designed to provide mental and behavioral healthcare and addiction treatment services for adolescents between the ages of 12 and 17 and adults ages 18 and older.
+Overlooking a quiet cove in Germantown, a suburb of Memphis, Tennessee, Crestwyn Behavioral Health is a state-of-the-art hospital designed to provide mental and behavioral healthcare and addiction treatment services for adults ages 18 and older.
 Surrounded by trees, fields, and seasonal flora and fauna, Crestwyn’s setting offers an ideal, tranquil environment where true healing can occur.
 With safe, comfortable, and bright patient-care rooms for respite, courtyard areas for relaxation, and a large gymnasium for exercise and recreation, Crestwyn prides itself on being a place where patients can regain hope in a supportive and caring atmosphere.

 In order to be revered as a world-class hospital, Crestwyn Behavioral Health implements an integrated application of the most current practices of psychotherapy, psychodynamic clinical care, and psychoeducation.
 In doing so, patients can benefit from receiving the most well-rounded approach to treatment available.